For parents of children and young people with additional needs

 A positive parenting programme for parents/carers of children and young people with additional needs.
 This course is available free of charge through Warwickshire County Council(WCC).
 It runs for nine weeks, meeting once a week for two and a half hours.

-This is a half day course for parents which is run termly at two centres North and South of the county.
+This is a half-day course for parents and carers run by Occupational Health running termly at two centres, in the north and south of the county.
 The cost is £25.
-Check below for current availability:

 National Autistic Society – Earlybird Programme